"Unto us a child is born."

 You can find out more at the church any Sunday...

-Check out the wide selection of excellent resources available
+Check out the wide selection of resources available

 Discover more about the Anglican Church of Canada